tai1nguyen/dnd-urban-encounters/encounters/lost-in-the-dark.md

 ### 1. Entrance Room
 No matter how hard they try, the smell of sewage seeps into the nose of anyone that enters this room.

-There is a garbage and trash piled into the center of the room.
+There are garbage and trash piled into the center of the room.
 A hole in the ceiling sits directly over the pile of refuse.

-The room has two doors leading outwards.
-They are both shut.
+The room has three doors leading outwards.
+They are all shut.
 One door sits on the eastern wall and the other on the western wall.
 A grated door stands to the north.
-Water from the flooded room (area 4) seeps through the door and into the entrance room.
+Water from the empty room (area 2) seeps through the door and into this room.
 It is too dark to see into the room on the other side of this door.

-The grated door is operated via a system of pulls and can only be opened by being pushed and held up off the ground.
-A crank sits next to the left of the door.
-It is stuck and a character succeeding a DC 10 Strength (Athletics) check is able to force it to turn, opening the eastern door.
+The grated door is operated via a system of pullies and can only be opened by being pushed and held up off the ground.

+A crank sits to the left of the grated door.
+It is stuck and a character succeeding a DC 10 Strength (Athletics) check is able to force it to turn, opening the grated door.
 A character beating a DC 14 Strength (Athletics) check may hold the door up long enough for everyone to move through it.

+The door to the west and stuck and cannot be open without force.

 ### 2. Empty Room
 In the center of the room is a large pile of garbage.
 A swarm of rats is hidden within it.
 The rats attack if any characters inspect or approaches the pile of rubbish.

-The door to the north of the room is close but not locked.
+The door to the west of the room is close but not locked.
+The room opens to the east into the big empty room.
+The door at the south is grated and the entrance room can be seen.

-### 3. Big Empty Room
+### 3. Ruined Temple
-There are more piles of garbage in this room.
-The smell of rotting meat and feces in this rooms makes the characters want to vomit.
-Characters entering this room must succeed a DC 10 Constitution saving throw or vomit.
+The room is filled with sharp debris and trash, characters moving in this room must succeed a DC 10 Dexterity saving throw or take 1d4 piercing damage from the hidden debris.

-Four giant rats have made their home here and when a character enters the center of the room, or makes a loud noise, the rats pour out to defend their home.

-This room opens to a smaller room to the north.

-A door to the east is shut and closes off the room.
+An altar sits against the western wall.
+The candles stationed on it have long since gone out.
+A chest is hidden under the altar.

+The chest contains 10d6 gp and a book written in an unknown language.

+The room opens up to the north to the flood room (area 4), and a door to the east separates this room from (area 2).
+The room opens up to the south to the abandoned alchemist lab (area 5).

 ### 4. Flooded Room
 The walls to this room are surprisingly clean.
 Aside from the sewer water leaking onto the floor, this room is unnecessarily tidy.

 As the characters explore, an ooze rises from the murky water and attacks.
 A character must succeed a DC 15 passive Wisdom (Perception) check to notice the ooze before it strikes.

+The room opens up in the south towards the ruined temple (area 3).

 ### 5. Abandoned Alchemist Lab
 Junk and trash are scattered all around the room making it difficult for the characters to see where they are going.
 Characters moving in this room must succeed a DC 10 Dexterity saving throw or take 1d4 piercing damage from the hidden debris.